jimmyyhwu/tidybot/robot/README.md

     udevadm info -n video0 | grep ID_SERIAL_SHORT
     ```

+6. Allow members of the `realtime` group to set real-time priority for processes (such as for [`kinova.py`](kinova.py)):

+    ```bash
+    sudo cp 99-realtime.conf /etc/security/limits.d/99-realtime.conf
+    sudo addgroup realtime
+    ```

+7. Add the current user to the `realtime` group:

+    ```bash
+    sudo usermod -aG realtime $USER
+    ```

+    Note that these changes do not take effect until after the current user logs out and logs back in.

-6. Modify [`constants.py`](constants.py) to reflect your setup.
+8. Modify [`constants.py`](constants.py) to reflect your setup.
 These values may potentially need to be modified:

     * `SERVER_HOSTNAME`
     * `ROBOT_HOSTNAME_PREFIX`